Exploring Agumbe Rainforests with KCRE | Learning Adventures in Nature’s Classroom- II | Finale

 Consequently, leech therapy have made a comeback in the recent years as a new remedy for many chronic and life-threatening abnormalities, such as cardiovascular problems, cancer, metastasis, and many infectious diseases as well.

-On our penultimate day we trekked up to the Akki Batta peak.
+On our penultimate day, we trekked up to the Akki Batta peak of the Agumbe rainforests.
 My hiking shoes had chosen to give away at this opportune moment and I decided to trek in boots!
 I also used them as a defence against the leeches.

 The Akki batta peak was a fair climb and an incredibly picturesque one.
 We saw quite a few frogs, some orchids and fungi.
 My strength training came handy, and I’m so glad for that; as I am usually not that great with uphill treks.

-After about an hour and a half we reached the top of the peak, to be greeted with the most extraordinary view I’ve seen in a very long time.
-The serene hills and the valley echoed with the mellifluous sound of the breeze, that literally toppled off a lizard before we could identify it.
+After about an hour and a half we reached the summit of the peak, only to be greeted by the most extraordinary view I’ve seen in a very long time.
+The serene hills and the valley echoed with the mellifluous sound of the breeze, literally toppling off a lizard before we could identify it.

-This was a breath-taking experience, the climb and the view both and we became one with nature.
+This was a breath-taking experience; yes, the climb and the view both!
+And we just merged into the lush embrace of nature.

 Like I had said in my earlier post, KCRE isn’t for the faint-hearted.
 Nature gives us so much unconditionally, only if we know how to receive and respect it.

 After a few photo-ops we made our climb downhill.
-By then we had built quite an appetite and lunch that included sambhar rice and chicken curry, was a feast to our souls.
+By then we had built quite an appetite.
+Lunch that included sambhar rice and chicken curry, was a feast to our souls.

 Jeep Trail:

-Little did we know that the grand finale and curtain closure to our trip would be a treasure box unfurling new mysteries and species.
+Little did we know that the grand finale and curtain closure to our trip would be a treasure trove, that would unfurl new mysteries and species.

 Here’s a video of this magnificent species from my iPhone camera.

-We returned back from our herp, our hearts brimming in gratitude.
+We returned back from our night herp, our hearts brimming in gratitude.
+Gratitude to these dense Agumbe rainforests and the team KCRE for the lessons galore.
 It was our final night in our cosy cottage at Kalinga Mane.
 Aarshia looked at me and said, “I wish we had stayed longer.”
 I wished so too.
 Yet, there will be a next time I know.

 So long, Farewell: Adieu Agumbe